- Purchase the complete Expat Arrivals Belgium Guide (PDF)

-Expats will find plenty of reasonably priced, comfortable options available to them for accommodation in Belgium.
-All kinds of housing can be found, whether it be furnished or unfurnished, from houses to luxury apartments.
+Expats will find plenty of reasonably priced, comfortable options available to them when looking for accommodation in Belgium.
+All kinds of housing can be found, whether it be furnished or unfurnished, from freestanding houses to luxury apartments.

 Types of accommodation in Belgium

-The standard of accommodation in Belgium is typical of the Benelux countries, with comfortable – though small – houses predominating.
-Air conditioning is not a common feature (though it's rarely necessary), while the vast majority of houses have adequate heating systems.
-Expats should be aware that condominium complexes, of the kind that might include a swimming pool or a gym, are incredibly scarce.
+The standard of accommodation in Belgium is typical of the Benelux countries, with comfortable, small houses predominating.
+Air conditioning is not a common feature, while the vast majority of houses have adequate heating systems.
+Expats should be aware that condominium complexes of the kind that might include a swimming pool or a gym are scarce.

 In terms of community and parks, Belgium is a very family-friendly country.
-Although properties tend to be on the small side inside the city (especially those without gardens), moving outside the city limits will grant a bigger property and some beautiful country views.
-In any case, there is a plethora of outdoor areas, such as parks, swimming pools, tennis clubs and children's gyms – enabling expats to spend time with the family in maximum comfort.
+Although properties tend to be on the small side in the city, moving outside the city limits will often grant expats a bigger property and some beautiful country views.
+Within the city, there is also a plethora of outdoor areas, such as parks, swimming pools, tennis clubs and children's gyms.

 Finding accommodation in Belgium